Medal of Honor Recipient Hershel “Woody” Williams Visits Gettysburg

 I think Chester Furman and the other five individuals that had the target of the cabin, knowing that the snipers were in there, they felt a great deal like I did on Iwo Jima: that we need to eliminate them so that we can move forward, protect our buddies.

 Being at a battlefield where you know that individuals sacrificed their lives is a profound experience.
 We need these places to keep reminding us of those who gave more than any of us.
 Around 58 percent of the Medals of Honor that have been awarded for WWII were awarded posthumously.
 For Iwo, there were 27 Medals of Honor, but only 13 were fortunate enough to get home and receive it personally.
-And today, I am the sole survivor.
-But we, as a country, can’t forget.
+We, as a country, can’t forget.
 We should never forget what their sacrifices have made possible.